 I am taking 1-2 TBSP. of apple cider vinegar in water 2x daily.
 This helps a number of issues but it is anti fungal and can go a long way with detoxing.
 You should take 1 tsp.-1 TBSP of ACV in water before each meal or twice a day, preferably on an empty stomach.

 Supplements can help.
 I am taking zinc, large doses of b5 (1,000mg), krill oil, multivitamins, probiotics and magnesium.
 Getting your gut right is imperative so probiotics are vital.
 From my research, zinc and b5 have been proven to greatly reduce the rash.
 So far I have not found this to be true for me personally.
-I am on THIS probiotic because it is also a Candida cleanse.
-I typically use and recommend THIS probiotic though.
+I just started THIS probiotic and believe it is hands down the best I’ve ever taken.
+Read more on it HERE.

 I have also amped up my smoothie plus I make sure I have one daily-NO EXCUSES.
-I’ve added collagen beauty greens but regular collagen is also great.
+I take THIS collagen in my smoothie daily.
 Collagen is extremely healing to the skin.
 I’ve also added 1 tbsp. of unrefined coconut oil.
 Remember coconut oil is anti fungal.
 I’ve continued adding a handful of greens, chia seeds and kefir or yogurt.

 Because perioral dermatitis is very similar to rosacea, spicy food, coffee, cinnamon, alcohol and sugar should be greatly reduced if not avoided totally.